awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

 You can add, update, and delete tags in an existing Elastic Beanstalk environment\.
 Elastic Beanstalk applies the changes to your environment's resources\.

 However, you can't edit the default tags that Elastic Beanstalk applies to your environment\.
-For details about these default tags, see [Introduction to Environment Tagging](#using-features.tagging.intro)\.

 **To manage an environment's tags in the Elastic Beanstalk console**